padogrid/bundle-hazelcast-3n4n5-k8s-kubectl_helm/README.md

 GRAFANA_HOST="grafana.kubectl-helm.svc.cluster.local"
 ```

-There are two (2) folders included in the PadoGrid distribution as follows.
+There are five (5) folders included in the PadoGrid distribution (v0.9.31+) as follows.

-- **padogrid-perf_test** - This folder includes PadoGrid `perf_test` specific dashboards.
+- **Hazelcast-perf_test** - A set of dashboards for monitoring the metrics specific to the `perf_test` app.
+- **Hazelcast** - A set of dashboards for monitoring a single Hazelcast cluster.
+- **HazelcastDual** - A set of dashboards for comparing two (2) Hazelcast clusters side-by-side.
+- **HazelcastAll** - A set of dashboards for federating multiple Hazelcast clusters.

-- **Hazelecast** - This folder includes a comprehensive set of Hazelcast dashboards that resemble the Hazelcast Management Center (available in PadoGrid 0.9.30+).
+- **Padogrid** - A set of dashboards for PadoGrid specific dashboards.

-To use the **Hazelcast** folder, follow the steps below.
+To capture the Hazelcast metrics in Kubernetes, we need to set the `namespae` or `service` label as follows.

 1. Update the Prometheus label and value for filtering Hazelcast clusters.
 By default, the dashboards are preconfigured with the Promtheus label, 'job' and the value, `hazelcast`.
-Let's replace the label with 'namespace' so that it is more appropriate for discoverying cluster members in Kubernetes.
+Let's replace the label with 'namespace' which allows us to discover cluster members in Kubernetes.
 We can view all the available labels by executing the following `curl` command.
-The dashboards support monitoring multiple Hazelcast clusters.

 ```bash
 curl -sG http://prometheus.kubectl-helm.svc.cluster.local:9090/federate -d 'match[]={__name__!=""}'  | grep com_hazelcast_Metrics_nodes